 When asked why the spotters didn’t pull Crosby out of the game, the NHL’s response was mindboggling: Crosby’s head hit the boards, not the ice.
 The NHL described it this way:

 Ridiculous as it sounds, this is the new and improved NHL concussion protocol.
-The league’s position on the boards versus the ice has some, like Chris Nowinski, co-founder and CEO of the Concussion Legacy Foundation, scratching his head.
+The league’s position on the boards versus the ice has some, like Chris Nowinski, co-founder and CEO of the Concussion Legacy Foundation, scratching their heads.

 The NHL’s boards versus ice distinction prompted more than a few critical headlines.

-DAY OF RECKONING The day of reckoning for the NHL’s less than stellar concussion policy may be coming to a court room as earlier as this summer.
+The day of reckoning for the NHL’s less-than-stellar concussion policy may be coming to a court room as earlier as this summer.
 According to their class-action lawsuit, the retired players claim:

 NHL Commissioner Gary Bettman says the lawsuit has “no merit whatsoever.”

-If it sounds like a re-run of the players suit against the NFL (National Football League), it is strikingly similar.
-One big difference is the NHL won’t settle with the retired players.
+If it sounds like a re-run of the players’ suit against the National Football League (NFL), that’s because it is strikingly similar.
+But one big difference is that the NHL won’t settle with the retired players.

 Bettman questions the science connecting concussions to CTE.